Fiestas Patrias in Peru: Independence Day, History and Traditions

 Lima and the Coast

 In Lima, official ceremonies, parades, gastronomy, and large public events are central.
-The capital is the political heart of the celebrations.
+The capital is the political hub of the celebrations.

 Cusco and the Andes